JacobNoahGlik/GradeAssistant_PoC/README.md

 - Configuring API credentials for desktop applications
 - Integrating with Google Forms and Google Sheets

-This repo can be a valuable resource for those looking to automate grading processes, integrate with Google Forms and Sheets, or learn about setting up OAuth tokens and API credential configuration.
+This repo can be valuable for those looking to automate grading processes, integrate with Google Forms and Sheets, or learn about setting up OAuth tokens and API credential configuration.

 ###### [back to top](#Grade-Assistant-Proof-of-Concept)